qiang-yi/GEOG476/lecture/lec7_start_web_mapping.md

 # Assignment
 1. Edit the HTML file to make the following changes to the website:
   - Replace the text in the box of 'about this map' to an appropriate description about this map.
-  - Change the three location markers to different colors.
+  - **(SKIP)** Change the three location markers to different colors.
 Think about which file and which variable you need to edit.
   - Modify the following part in index.html to change the basemap.
 You can choose a basemap from [here](https://leaflet-extras.github.io/leaflet-providers/preview/).

 >  Tip: you can copy a part of the plain JavaScript code of a basemap to replace a part of the following code in index.html.